A Modern and Innovative School

 … and emphasizes these competencies

-- Write clearly and effectively
+- Write and speak clearly and effectively

-- Employ the tools of technology
+- Employ the tools of today’s technology

-- Use theory in producing media content
+- Use theory in producing meaningful content

 - Engage in research and analysis